soniharshil54/filesystem/README.md

 6. Check if the `filesystem` database and the tables `user` and `filesystem` are created.

 7. Change the database credentials in `configs/env/development.js`.
+(Dont change the port of server [5600] or if you change do the same in test/socket-test/index.html fro socket connection.)

 8. Now the setup is good to go.